The 8 points covered in this post are:

 People love having something they can watch, not just something they have to listen to.
 Having a conversation with someone can be interesting, but they probably don’t want another rehearsed speech from another exhibitor.

-A quality demonstration can help you in getting the attention you deserve and leaving your mark in your prospects’ mind.
+A quality demonstration can help you in getting the attention you deserve and leaving your mark in your prospects’ minds.
 With an interesting product and an engaging presenter, people will stop and watch your demonstration.
 An engaging presenter and a well-crafted presentation are the keys to drawing your prospects in.

-2. Get an eye-catching exhibit
+2. Buy/hire an eye-catching exhibition stand